gregpalmr/alluxio-trino-edge-cache/README.md

 ORDER  BY acctbal;
 ```

 At 11:55:00, the third Trino query was run.
-While the query statement was different from the previous queries, the data it needed was completely resident in the Alluxio Edge cache and it experienced a 100% cache hit rate, as shown in the "Cache Hit Rate" panel.
+While the query statement was different from the previous queries, the data it needed was fully resident in the Alluxio Edge cache and it experienced a 100% cache hit rate, as shown in the "Cache Hit Rate" panel.
 Also, it did not cause Alluxio Edge to read any data from the MinIO under store or increase the amount of data in the cache as shown in the "Data Read from UFS" panel and the "Cache Space Used" panel.

 Here is a copy of the third query statement: